The Safest and Most Dangerous Places in New Castle, IN: Crime Maps and Statistics

 Is New Castle, IN Safe?

-The C+ grade indicates that the rate of crime is about the same as that of the average US city.
-New Castle ranks in the 48th percentile for safety, meaning it is safer than 48% of cities but less safe than 52%.
-This analysis applies only to New Castle's official city boundaries.
+The C+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where New Castle's combined rate is about the same as the norm.
+New Castle sits in the 48th percentile, ahead of 48% of cities and behind 52%.
+The grade covers only New Castle's official city boundaries.
 See the table below for nearby cities.

-The crime rate in New Castle is 24.47 per 1,000 residents in the typical year.
-New Castle Residents generally consider the southeast part of the city to be the safest.
-Your chance of being a victim of crime in New Castle varies by neighborhood - ranging from 1 in 21 in the north neighborhoods to 1 in 68 in the southeast.
+The overall crime rate in New Castle is 24.47 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 21 in the north neighborhoods to 1 in 68 in the southeast.

-When looking at total crime counts (rather than per capita rates), the north parts of New Castle, IN see the most incidents - about 230 per year.
-In contrast, the southeast part of the city has the fewest, with approximately 30 crimes annually.
+Counting total incidents instead of per-capita rates, the north parts of New Castle, IN report the most crime, about 230 cases per year.
+The southeast part reports the fewest, around 30 per year.

 The Cost of Crime™ in New Castle, IN

-The total projected cost of crime in New Castle for 2025 is $11,337,087.
-This translates to approximately $426 per resident and $1,083 per household.
-On average, crime-related costs account for 1.6% of the median household income in New Castle.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in New Castle for 2025 is $11,337,087, about $426 per resident and $1,083 per household.
+That equals 1.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 52.2%